arielfenster/FlightGear-Simulator-Web-App/README.md

 # FlightGear Simulator Web App
-A web application that is used to display the position of the aircraft in real time.
+A web application that is used to display the position of the aircraft in real time. <br/>
+Implemented with JavaScript and Ajax.

 ### Installing
 * Download and install the simulator on your computer- https://www.flightgear.org/download/